-The harvest, in late August and September, was the main event of the year (the significance of this in the farming calendar is still reflected in the school summer holidays in some parts of the UK today.)
-This was a time where Land Girls were used greatly, along with other members of the local community.
+The harvest, in late August and September, was the main farming event of the year.
+This was a time where Land Girls were drawn upon greatly, along with other members of the local community.

-One of the dirtiest jobs which Snelling recounts was removing the sacks of colder as they filled from the threshing machine.
-With this, dirt got everywhere, including her eyes, which she remarks was particularly painful.
+Threshing was a key part of the harvest, as after reaping, it involved loosening the edible part of grain from the chaff.
+Land Girl Joan Snelling recounts that it was one of the dirtiest jobs, especially removing the sacks of colder as they became filled from the threshing machine.
+She remembers how dirt got everywhere, including her eyes, which was particularly painful.

 Women were advised to tie string around their legs in order to stop mice and rats from running up trousers.